How to make smoothies such as a homemade fruit smoothie, green smoothies and more starts here.

 Raw Vegan Protein Powder

 Once you know the basics of making different types of smoothies, you will soon be a smoothie expert.
-Smoothies are a wonderful, fast and nutritious way to eat raw— I mean, drink raw.
-A homemade fruit smoothie is nothing more than drinkable fruit salad and vegetable smoothie recipes are a great way to “drink” your salad; no chewing or salad dressing required.
+Smoothies are a wonderful, fast and nutritious way to drink raw.
+A homemade fruit smoothie is nothing more than a healthy shake.
+Fruit and vegetable smoothies are a great way to “drink” your veggies.
 Vegetable smoothie recipes can be easily converted into a raw soup.
 Here are the basics of how to make smoothies of all types.

 The beauty of smoothies is that they are good eating and you really cannot go wrong.
 All you have to do in order to know how to make smoothies is combine the food in the blender and then blend until smooth.
 Accurate measuring is not needed.